University of Arizona MA in Foreign Languages & Linguistics

 Foreign Languages & Linguistics is a program of study at University of Arizona.
 The school offers a master’s degree in the area.
-Here, you’ll find out more about the major master’s degree program in foreign languages and linguistics, including such details as the number of graduates, diversity of students, and more.
+Here, you’ll find out more about the major master’s degree program in foreign languages and linguistics, including such details as the number of graduates, ethnicity of students, related majors and concentrations, and more.

 You can jump to any section of this page using the links below:

 Out-of-state part-time graduates at University of Arizona paid an average of $1,781 per credit hour in 2019-2020.
 The average for in-state students was $853 per credit hour.
-Information about average full-time graduate student tuition and fees is shown in the table below.
+The average full-time tuition and fees for graduate students are shown in the table below.

 In State | Out of State | |